 - Myofascial pain syndrome.
 It is unexplained muscle pain and tenderness.

-It is the rule of thumb that pain always worsens by the reaction of the patient like anxiety and stress.
-Cognitive behavioral therapy can help the patient in managing and reacting to pain.
-It does not directly affect the underlying cause of the pain but it acts to reduce the perception of pain severity and also prevents the recurrent episodes.
+In many cases, a person who suffer from any kind of physical pain can experience a worsening of symptoms during episodes anxiety and stress.
+Cognitive behavioural therapy can help the patient manage their stress levels and improve their reaction to pain.
+While it does not directly affect the underlying cause of the pain, it acts to reduce the perception of it.

-Some diets are rich in inflammatory substances like processed foods, refined sugars, and trans fatty acids.
-Take advice from your doctor to know if your diet is a contributing factor towards your chronic back pain and how you can correct it.
-Foods that have anti-inflammatory properties include
+Many people nowadays tend to consume diets that are rich in inflammatory substances like processed foods, refined sugars, and trans fatty acids.
+Instead, the focus should be on changing to a diet that is rich in nutrients that fuel your body and mind.
+Seek health information and medical advice from your doctor to know if your diet is a contributing factor towards your chronic back pain and how you can correct it.

-- Bright colored vegetables and fruits like tomatoes, oranges, strawberries, blueberries, sweet potatoes, carrots, and beets.
+- Bright coloured vegetables and fruits like tomatoes, oranges, strawberries, blueberries, sweet potatoes, carrots, and beets.

-- Fatty fish for example mackerel, salmon and sardines.
+- Fatty fish such as mackerel, salmon and sardines.

 - Green leafy vegetables, i.e. kale, collards, broccoli, and spinach.

-- Monounsaturated fatty acids are much healthier.
-That include canola oil, olive oil, and avocado.
+- Monounsaturated fatty acids, which are much healthier.
+That includes canola oil, olive oil, and avocados.

 - Seeds for example pumpkin, chia seeds, and sunflower seeds.